READ THIS FIRST!!!

 Comments outside the scope of this blog or that evaluate schools will be removed.

 Which schools offer international educators the opportunity to live in the style to which we would all like to become accustomed?
 Which schools will keep you just above the poverty level?
-Our Best and Worst of International School Packages Blog is the place to share and compare information on what potential schools realistically have to offer.
+The Best & Worst of International School Packages Blog is the place for International Educators to share and compare information on what potential schools realistically have to offer.

 LOOK CAREFULLY FOR THE “OLDER” & NEWER COMMENTS LINK TO SEE ALL 1000+ COMMENTS